clouditor/continuous-risk-assessment/README.md

 # continuous-risk-assessment
 Prototype for continuous risk assessment

+IMPORTANT: This branch only contains code for the risk assessment based on the ontology-based template.

 ## Usage
 - Discovery and assessment `go run cmd/main.go`
 - Assessment with IaC template from filesystem `go run cmd/main.go -p <filepath>`